WBEN (AM): 1930s

 Both WMAK and WFBL appealed this ruling.
 WFBL complained that 1490 kHz was an "undesirable" assignment, and the FRC eventually agreed for the station to use 1360 kHz instead.
 Following plaintiff arguments, but prior to the appeals court making a ruling, the Buffalo Evening News and the Buffalo Broadcasting Company devised a settlement, and agreed that instead of building a completely new station, the newspaper would purchase WMAK and upgrade its existing transmitter site.
 The assignment of WMAK's license to the Buffalo Evening News was made on June 25, 1930, and WMAK's callsign was changed to WBEN.
 The original construction permit for a (never built) new station was modified to specify that it was now an upgrade to the existing Martinsville transmitter site.
+(Note: The "WRDA" call letters initially assigned to the construction permit were never used.)
 At the same time, WMAK's call sign and intellectual property were transferred to the former WKEN in Kenmore, where it would operate until its deletion in 1932.
-Following the repeal of the Davis Amendment, in 1948 WMAK's vacated frequency assignment was licensed to a new station in Kenmore, now WUFO in Amherst.
+(Note: The FRC ordered WMAK deleted because "no need was found for the service rendered" by the station and also because under the provisions of the Davis Amendment, the state of New York had an excess of radio stations.
+Following the repeal of the Davis Amendment, in 1948 WMAK's vacated frequency assignment was licensed to a new station in Kenmore, now WUFO in Amherst.)

 WBEN remained off the air while the upgrades were being made, until it made its debut broadcast on September 8.
 A new studio complex was built at the Statler-Hilton Hotel in downtown Buffalo, chosen primarily for access to the live orchestra there, which served WBEN, its sister FM station, and a television station opened in the spring of 1948, for more than 25 years.

 In 1934, WBEN continued the station's tradition of innovation, launching the ultra-shortwave experimental station W8XH on the Apex radio band, as the first station of its kind to broadcast a regular schedule.
 In December 1938, WBEN began an experimental facsimile service, transmitting overnight newspaper extracts printed with special receivers in subscribing homes.
 In April 1939, the facsimile service was transferred to an "experimental facsimile broadcasting station", W8XA, which employed much of the equipment originally used by W8XH.
 The facsimile service was ended in December 1940.